benckx/elephantchess.io/README.md

 optimize for responsiveness.

-On [elephantchess](https://elephantchess.io) for example, each Kubernetes pod has one engine pool with one instance of Pikafish and one instance of Fairy Stock, with one thread each (so the engine processes don't use more than one CPU core and the rest of the app remains responsible, as each pod only has 2 CPU cores at the moment).
+On [elephantchess](https://elephantchess.io) for example, each Kubernetes pod has one engine pool with one instance of Pikafish and one instance of Fairy Stockfish, with one thread each (so the engine processes don't use more than one CPU core and the rest of the app remains responsible, as each pod only has 2 CPU cores at the moment).

 The `numberOfThreads` option is not managed in the `EnginePool` itself, but is simply passed along to the engine